seanbrindley17/milestone-project-4/TESTING.md

 * Stripe threw this error: ![unknown parameter surname](/readme-documentation/screenshots/bugs-and-issues/checkout/unknown-parameter-surname.png)
     * FIX: I eventually found out that surname is actually just not an accepted parameter for the stripe billing details.
 I wasn't aware they had to be preset because the walkthrough said nothing about it.
         * Furthermore, other fields needed changing.
 Nothing about Stripe requiring specific fields was mentioned in the walkthroughs.

+* I encountered an error when trying to impliment delete product logic.
+Which was `"Page not found at /"` after deleting a product.